Assessment & appeal

 • All applications getting on average more than 3.5/5 after the assessment by two full partners are assessed by the 4 academic full partners.

 • The same full partners will be assigned to applications from specific countries.
-As a maximum of 3 EMJMD scholarships can be delivered to students from a same nationality, only the 10 best students from each country will be selected to compete at the interview stage.
+As a maximum of 10% EMJM scholarships can be delivered to students from a same nationality for the duration of the European Funding (2024-30), only 6 of the best students from each country will be selected over the period.

 • All applications getting on average more than 3.5/5 after the assessment by four full partners are interviewed.
 The applicants’ performance is scored on a scale of 5.